krithiga7/covid-19-tracker-/README.md

 2.USER

 FUNCTIONAL REQUIREMENTS:
-1. Additional information on covid 19 IS given in read more.
+1.Additional information on covid 19 IS given in read more.
 2.Each side navigation icon has its specific contents.
 3.Vaccinated and non-vaccinated are also mentioned with the percentage(%).
 4.Vaccine: 1st  and 2nd dose are vaccinated by 54.9% of the people in India currently.